The Complete Guide to Webflow API Basics

 Webflow APIs are categorized for site, membership, CMS, and eCommerce.

-To use the Webflow API, you should have a Webflow site.
-It is easy to generate the API from the site settings.
+To use the Webflow API, you must have a Webflow site.
+Generating the API from your site settings is a straightforward process.